-The design-build project included the demolition, removal, lowering, and reconstruction of the twin-span bridge superstructure, using accelerated construction techniques, as well as the rehabilitation of piers, widening of existing abutments, construction of two independent piers to support two gateway monuments, and overall improvements to the approach roadways, pedestrian sidewalks, and roadway lighting features.
+The design-build project included the demolition, removal, lowering, and reconstruction of the twin-span bridge superstructure, using Accelerated Bridge Construction techniques.
+Project scope also comprised rehabilitation of piers, widening of existing abutments, construction of two independent piers to support two gateway monuments, and overall improvements to the approach roadways, pedestrian sidewalks, and roadway lighting features.

 - Pavement restoration was performed on New York Avenue to match the elevation change of the bridge abutments.